Jouini-Nour/OOP-Exam-E_Commerce_App/ReadMe.txt

 ***Session 2
 I created the ProductManagementService Class that handels products.
 I decided to keep the category choices simple with only 3 possibilities.
 Different methods such as "isProductredundant" and "verifref" where implemented to ensure no duplicates where made.
-Considering error handlinf when interacting with the menu it's still not set in place (MismatchExceptions must be added to avoid crashing when the program is presented with an unexpected value)
+Considering error handling when interacting with the menu, it's still not set in place (MismatchExceptions must be added to avoid crashing when the program is presented with an unexpected value)
 ***Session3
 -Session ended with the project finished
--Error Handling mechanism were added in the form of try and catch loops arounf every input that might prompt the User to enter an unexpected result
+-Error Handling mechanism were added in the form of try and catch statements around every input that might prompt the User to enter an unexpected result
 -Discount and promotion feature was chosen. promotions are selected randomly and displayed in the Menu for the customer.
 Discount is only used when placing orders with a specefic code